elyas-abdi/dot-con/README.md

 ## 🦮️ Usage Guide

 ##### Step 1 - Create a directory to store your configuration files.
 You can name your directory whatever you prefer.
-However, the Dot Con client will default to looking for a folder named `con` in your root project directory when searching for `.con` files, unless you specify a custom directory path when initializing the client.
+However, the Dot Con client will default to looking for a folder named `config` in your root project directory when searching for `.con` files, unless you specify a custom directory path when initializing the client.

 ##### Step 2 - Create a .con file to define your config variables in
 Inside the directory you created in step 1, create a new file that ends in `.con`.
 This is where you will define your config variables and access patterns.